 Ger: Foreigner (Strong’s 1616) Root: גֵּר Sounds like: gair On Wednesday, June 27th, Canada celebrates Canadian Multiculturalism Day.
 We celebrate being a country founded on a mosaic of worldwide cultures.
 At the same time multiculturalism and immigration seems to be a hotly debated topic, not just in Canada, but around the world.
 No matter how hard… Continue reading Ger: FOREIGNERS of the Earth

-Derek: Way.
-Strong’s 1870 Root: דֶּ֖רֶךְ dalet/resh/kaf Sounds like: de-rek The word derek means a path or a way.
-It is often represented just as it sounds within the Tenakh, as in someone casually strolling down a path or road.
-But there is also great emphasis on a singular path that YHWH has laid out… Continue reading Derek: this is the WAY.
+The WAY: Derek; Masculine Noun (Strong’s 1870) Root: דרך dalet/resh/kaf Sounds like: de-rek The word derek means a path or a way.
+It was often represented just as it sounds, with someone casually strolling down a path or road.
+But there was also great emphasis on a singular path that YHWH has laid out for all… Continue reading Derek: this is the WAY.
 Walk in it.

 Prayer: tefillah תְּפִלָּה (Strong's 8605). [sound’s like t’fee-lah].
 Root: פָּלַל palal- to pray So last week we began our study on the popular catch-phrase, *thoughts* and prayers.
 We looked at how thoughts, from a Hebraic perspective, are plans for action.
 It’s not just saying, “I’m thinking of you”, rather it is saying “I’m coming up with a… Continue reading Tefillah- Debunking “Thoughts and Prayers” (Part II)